Chuwiey/GORM/README.md

 The second problem is to be able to utilize the inherent relationships in graphs.
 So, I basically did the same thing you are able to do with an ORM, but for a graph, and extended it a bit.
+My basic premise, just like Neo4j's is that nodes and edges are both "first class citizens".
+This means that you can start with an edge, and get to nodes and keep on going.
+However, the example I gave is one where edges are used as labels with parameters to enhance the relationship between nodes.
+Therefore, you can reach nodes through edges with certain labels and basically traverse the graph as if you were dealing with objects.

-Let's say you were dealing with facebook data, with GORM you can do this:
+For isntance, let's say you were dealing with facebook data, with GORM you can do this:
 $user->friends->likes->find('url'); or $user->comments->map(); (to get all of them)

 Please consider that this is a Work in Progress, and feel free to fork and add your own stuff...

+I have added to examples for actual data models within /GraphModel/Models As a convention I name node structures with a small "o" in the file name (as in oUser.php) and edges are named with "_" in the file name (as in _Friend.php)

 Needs to be done:
 * Exception handling